 Anaesthesia can be an extremely stressful and risky branch of medicine.
-Operating rooms and intensive care units, which are the working environment of anaesthetists, are considered to be unhealthy workplaces1.
+Operating rooms and intensive care units, which are the working environment of anaesthetists, are considered to be unhealthy workplaces.
+Anaesthetists are potentially exposed to various physical, chemical, biological, ergonomic, and psychosocial risk factors and hazards in their work environments.

-There are recognised general risks to mental health for hospital doctors - particularly related to stress, workload, work hours and shift patterns which may be poorly controlled and are exacerbated by the chronic specialist workforce shortages, which currently exist in healthcare in Aotearoa2.
+The specific occupational risks to anaesthetists are often not well understood by employers.
+Some risks (exposure to infectious agents, radiation, harmful inhalation of gases and particulates, ergonomic factors including excessive noise, vibration and heat) are largely reasonably well managed.
+Risks to health from work standards - particularly workload, work hours and shift patterns may be poorly controlled and are exacerbated by the chronic specialist workforce shortages, which currently exist in healthcare in Aotearoa.

-Anaesthesiology is a career that requires long working hours, including on-call and rostered shifts throughout day and / or night.
-Where a period of on-call is followed by a workday, adequate places to rest and recovery time is needed but not consistently provided within Aotearoa.
-Inappropriate work schedules may trigger sleep and circadian rhythm disorders, fatigue, cardiovascular and digestive changes, and compromise family life3.
+Anaesthesiology is a career that requires long working hours, including on call and rostered shifts throughout day and/ or night.
+Where a period of on call is followed by a workday, adequate places to rest and recovery time is needed but not consistently provided within Aotearoa.
+Inappropriate work schedules may trigger sleep and circadian rhythm disorders, fatigue, cardiovascular and digestive changes, and compromise family life.

 All the above factors may contribute to the high levels of burnout experienced by anaesthetists.
 Burnout syndrome is defined as a physical and emotional response to occupational stress characterized by emotional exhaustion, depersonalization, feelings of incompetence and failure to meet targets.
 Burnout syndrome affects quality of life and professional performance, which can reduce the quality of patient care.
-Anaesthesiology is a high-risk profession for burnout.4
+Anaesthesiology is a high-risk profession for burnout.